Life Insurance Review Methodology

 J.D.
 Power Rankings

-These are the six areas of customer satisfaction ranked in the J.D.
+These are the five areas of customer satisfaction ranked in the J.D.
 Power Study:

 - Product Offerings